 Diet and Nutrition

-The Norwich Terrier should perform well with a high-quality commercially or home-prepared (under veterinary supervision) dog food.
+The Norwich Terrier does well with high-quality commercially or home-prepared (under veterinary supervision) dog food.
 Fresh, clean water should be available at all times.
 As with all breeds, treats should be given in moderation and their diet should be controlled in order to avoid weight gain or obesity-related issues.

 Great family dogs